 5/4/2019 I have often edited or created content in rich text formats, then in turn copying an pasting in the visual editor.
-It may be that any content that was not simple text generated the symbols upon import, and that those were filtered out successfully in older versions of wordpress, but not the new one.
-I now have a work around that still requires for me to review each post, but the process is amazingly faster.
-There is a wordpress plug in https://wordpress.org/plugins/tinymce-advanced/ that allows for a search and replace option in visual editing mode.
+It may be that any content that was not simple text generated the symbols upon import and that those were filtered out successfully in older versions of WordPress, but not the new one.
+I now have a workaround that still requires me to review each post, but the process is amazingly faster.
+There is a WordPress plugin https://wordpress.org/plugins/tinymce-advanced/ that allows for a search and replace option in visual editing mode.
 It is available for both classic and Gutenberg.
-If it is used, each symbol or character set can be found throughtout the whole document, a blank can be entered for the replacement of all, and offenders are quickly deleted from post content.
+If it is used, each symbol or character set can be found throughout the whole document, a blank can be entered for the replacement of all, and offenders are quickly deleted from post content.

 Of course, now that I got this far, I see there will be a brand new release on May 7th with the announcement “One of the most highly anticipated features for v5.2 is the Site Health Check.
 This feature adds two new pages in the admin interface to help end users maintain a healthy site through common configuration issues and other elements that go along with having a robust online presence.
 It also provides a standardized location for developers to add debugging information.” uh uh!